intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 Liaison statements may be very formal or informal, depending on the rules of the body generating them.
 Any liaison statement, however, will always contain certain information, much as an business letter does.
-This information will include the following:
+This information should include the following:

-###  Contact Information
+##  Contact Information

 The following contact information are expected to part of a liaison statement: